-Statistics for 2009 to 2018 shows that the numbers of test animals used in Germany are subject to only a slight fluctuation (Figure 1).
-Over the past nine years between 2,7 and 3 million animals have been used annually.
-In 2018, 2,825,066 animals were used for scientific purposes.
-Included in this count are 2,138,714 animals used in animal experiments and 686,352 animals that have been euthanised for scientific purposes without experimental intervention, i. e. used to obtain cells for cell culture, for example.
-The proportion of all animal experiments attributed to basic research in 2018 was 937,756 (44 per cent).
-Mice, rats and fish continue to be by far the most frequently used laboratory animals, accounting for 93 per cent of the total.
-With a total number of 3,324 animals, the use of non-human primates decreased in 2018 compared to the previous year (3,513), but this fluctuation is within the range of deviations in the past.
-This is due to the use of primates for statutory safety testing of potential drugs and other substances.
-The number of dogs and cats has increased slightly, while the number of birds and fish has decreased.
-The number of rabbits and farm animals has remained almost constant (Figure 2).
+Statistics for 2009 to 2021 shows that the numbers of test animals used in Germany are subject to only a slight fluctuation (Figure 1).
+Over the past nine years between 2,5 and 3 million animals have been used annually.
+In 2021, 2,503,682 animals were used for scientific purposes.
+Included in this count are 1,859,479 animals used in animal experiments and 644,207 animals that have been euthanized for scientific purposes without experimental intervention, i. e. used to obtain cells for cell culture, for example.

 Due to the adjustment of the German Animal Protection Law to the EU directive on the protection of animals used for scientific purposes, the counting method of animals has changed in 2014.
 Up to and including 2013, those animals were recorded at the start of an experiment and since 2014 the animals had to be reported upon completion of the experiment.
 As a result, some animals are counted twice or even three times during the transition time.
 The number of transgenic animals has also changed.
 Breeding animals are now partially counted.
 This reflects a higher number of animals, even though more animals were not used in the experiments.
 Another difference concerns the non-invasive investigations such as behavioral studies.
 In certain federal states these are now included in the total number of experiments.